utdata/rwdir/docs/08-tidy.md

 - Create a new notebook called "03-practice.Rmd".
 Use the same libraries and data as the in-class assignment.
 - Find the establishment with highest total receipts in last three years.
 See the first Bonus section below for the the code.
 - For the top establishment found, **create a bar chart with sales by year**.
 Here are some hints:
     - Start with `receipts`, then filter by the `location_name` and the `location_address`.
+(You have to include `location_address` because there is more than one location in Ausitn for this chain.)
 Assign that to a data frame that you can use going forward.
     - Group by `sales_year`, then summarize to get the `sum(total_receipts)`.
 Review [Summarize](https://utdata.github.io/rwd-class/transform.html#summarize) if needed.
-Save the result into a new data frame./
+Save the result into a new data frame.
     - Use `ggplot()` with `geom_bar(stat="identity")`.
 Review the less verbose [wells by county](https://utdata.github.io/rwd-class/graphics.html#plot-our-wells-by-county) for an example of how to write the plot.
 - For that top establishment, **create a bar chart with total_receipts each month**.
 Some hints:
     - Don't over think this.
 You already have a filtered data set, and you can plot the x axis on the `obligation_end_date_yyyymmdd`.
-- Because the chart shows trends but it's hard to see the top months, **create a table showing the top monthly total sales by month**.
+- Because the chart shows trends but it's hard to see the values for the top months, **create a table showing the top monthly total sales by month**.
 Some hints:
     - Select the `oblibgation_end_date_yyyymmdd` and arrange the `total_receipts` in descending order.
 Show just the top by piping into `head()`
 - For that establishment, **create a line chart with sales by alcohol type by year**.
-This one _is_ challenging, but you have everything you need in the chapter when we did this for Cain & Abel's.
+This one is more challenging, but you have everything you need in the chapter when we did this for Cain & Abel's.
 Here are some hints:
     - You can start from the the filtered data that you did with the previous chart.
     - Create a new data frame with just the columns you need: select name, sales_year, beer, wine, liquor
     - Use `gather()` to collect the beer, wine, liquor columns as `alcohol_type` and `sales_by_type`.
 This is the same as we did in class.
     - Group by `sales_year`, `alcohol_type`.
     - Summarize to get the `sales_sum_year`.
     - Plot as a geom_line chart with x=sales_year, y=sales_sum_year, group and color as alcohol_type.
-- Lastly, to show that once you have code you can repurpose it, **create a line chart of sales by alcohol type by year for the Circuit of the Americas**.
+- Lastly, to show that once you have code you can re-purpose it, **create a line chart of sales by alcohol type by year for the Circuit of the Americas**.
 Your hint:
     - Create a new data frame with just the Circuit of the Americas data.
     - Copy the steps from the last chart, and change out the data frame name.